 CORPORATE SOCIAL RESPONSIBILITY

-CSR initiatives undertaken during the financial year 2015-16 :
+CSR Programs/Activities undertaken during the financial year 2020-21

-The Annual Report of CSR activities undertaken by the Company during the financial year2015-16 is annexed as "Annexure I" and forms part of this Report.
+The Company spent an amount of Rs.13.88 Crore on various CSR programs during thefinancial year 2020-21.
+The Annual Report of the CSR activities undertaken by the Companyis annexed as "Annexure I" and forms part of this Report.

 RISK MANAGEMENT FRAMEWORK